-Conference.--The Commission's Director of Investigations has scheduled a conference in connection with these investigations for 9:30 a.m. on Wednesday, June 21, 2017, at the U.S. International Trade Commission Building, 500 E Street SW, Washington, DC.
-Requests to appear at the conference should be emailed to William.bishop@usitc.gov and Sharon.bellamy@usitc.gov (DO NOT FILE ON EDIS) on or before June 19, 2017.
+Conference.--The Commission's Director of Investigations has scheduled a conference in connection with these investigations for 9:30 a.m. on June 23, 2017, at the U.S. International Trade Commission Building, 500 E Street SW, Washington, DC.
+Requests to appear at the conference should be emailed to William.bishop@usitc.gov and Sharon.bellamy@usitc.gov (DO NOT FILE ON EDIS) on or before June 21, 2017.
 Parties in support of the imposition of countervailing and antidumping duties in these investigations and parties in opposition to the imposition of such duties will each be collectively allocated one hour within which to make an oral presentation at the conference.
 A nonparty who has testimony that may aid the Commission's deliberations may request permission to present a short statement at the conference.

-Written submissions.--As provided in sections 201.8 and 207.15 of the Commission's rules, any person may submit to the Commission on or before June 26, 2017, a written brief containing information and arguments pertinent to the subject matter of the investigations.
+Written submissions.--As provided in sections 201.8 and 207.15 of the Commission's rules, any person may submit to the Commission on or before June 28, 2017, a written brief containing information and arguments pertinent to the subject matter of the investigations.
 Parties may file written testimony in connection with their presentation at the conference.
 All written submissions must conform with the provisions of section 201.8 of the Commission's rules; any submissions that contain BPI must also conform with the requirements of sections 201.6, 207.3, and 207.7 of the Commission's rules.
-The Commission's Handbook on E-Filing, available on the Commission's website at https://www.usitc.gov/secretary/documents/handbook on filing procedures.pdf, elaborates upon the Commission's rules with respect to electronic filing.
+The Commission's Handbook on E-Filing, available on the Commission's website at https://edis.usitc.gov, elaborates upon the Commission's rules with respect to electronic filing.